mfclarke/mfclarke.github.io/_posts/2015-08-22-the-performance-penalty-of--the-if-let.md

 As a follow up from my previous post, I thought I'd get a little more specific and scientific on the subscript performance boost.
 I am using a Swift Playground to investigate - feel free to play along at home.

-The scenario investigated here is where you are accessing data loaded from a plist file in your app.
+The scenario investigated here is accessing data loaded from a plist file.
 When we load a plist, we unfortunately have to do it via an NSDictionary, and then bridge to the Swift Dictionary class and methods.
+So to replicate this in a Playground, lets build an NSDictionary of Die Hard movies and their respective directors and poster taglines.
+Yipikayay.

 ```swift
 let metadata1 = ["Director": "John McTiernan",